 Our reverse repurchase agreements, repurchase agreements, securities borrowing and securities lending transactions are governed by master agreements that are widely used by counterparties and that may allow for net settlements of payments in the normal course, as well as offsetting of all contracts with a given counterparty in the event of bankruptcy or default of one of the parties to the transaction.
-For Statement of Financial Condition purposes, we do not offset our reverse repurchase agreements, repurchase agreements, securities borrowed and securities loaned because the conditions for netting as specified by GAAP are not met.
+For financial statement purposes, we do not offset our reverse repurchase agreements, repurchase agreements, securities borrowed and securities loaned because the conditions for netting as specified by GAAP are not met.
 Although not offset on the Statement of Financial Condition, these transactions are included in the following table.

-Collateralized agreements Collateralized financings \$ in millions repi everse archase eements curities crowed Total ourchase eements ecurities loaned , Fotal March 31, 2021 Gross amounts of recognized assets/liabilities \$ 180 \$ 224 \$ 404 \$ 222 \$ 56 \$ 278 Gross amounts offset on the Statement of Financial Condition Net amounts presented on the Statement of Financial Condition 180 224 404 222 56 278 Gross amounts not offset on the Statement of Financial Condition (180) (219) (399) (222) (55) (277) Net amount \$ \$ 5 \$ 5 \$ \$ 1 \$ 1
+Colla zed agree S Collateralized financings \$ in millions Reverse repurchase Securities agreements borrowed Total Total Repurchase agreements ecurities loaned , Total March 31, 2022 Gross amounts of recognized assets/liabilities \$ 217 \$ 346 \$ 563 \$ 140 \$ 285 \$ 425 Gross amounts offset on the Statement of Financial Condition Net amounts presented on the Statement of Financial Condition 217 346 563 140 285 425 Gross amounts not offset on the Statement of Financial Condition (217) (333) (550) (140) (260) (400) Net amounts \$ \$ 13 \$ 13 \$ \$ 25 \$ 25